Intevel/directus-logsnag/README.md

 # Directus LogSnag

-📢  Easily get notified when something in Directus happens.
+📢  Get notified when something in Directus happens.

 ## What is LogSnag?

 LogSnag is a simple event tracking tool.
-It helps you easily track what is happening within your projects, creates custom feeds, and notifies you of important events.
+It helps you keep track what is happening within your projects, creates custom feeds, and notifies you of important events.
 Register your application [here](https://logsnag.com/)

 ## Installation